-Regulatory reform Prudential Authority-proposed revised implementation date

-Large exposures framework 1 January 2022

-Total Loss Absorbing Capacity 1 January 2022

-(TLAC) Holdings

-Interest rate risk in the banking 1 June 2022

-book

-Interest rate risk in the banking 1 June 2022

-book: Disclosure requirements

-Revisions to the securitisation 1 July 2022

-framework

-Revised standardised approach for 1 January 2023

-credit risk framework

-Revised internal ratings based 1 January 2023

-approach framework

-Revised operational risk framework 1 January 2023

-Leverage ratio - revised exposure 1 January 2023

-definition

-Minimum capital requirements for 1 January 2024

-market risk

-Revised credit valuation 1 January 2024

-adjustment framework

-Output floor 1 January 2023: 50% 1

-1 January 2024: 55%

-1 January 2025: 60%

-1 January 2026: 65%

-1 January 2027: 70%

-1 January 2028: 72.5%
+Regulatory reform Proposed revised implementation date Interest rate risk in the banking book 1 January 2023 Interest rate risk in the banking book: Disclosure requirements 1 January 2024 Revisions to the securitisation framework 1 October 2022 Revised standardised approach for credit risk 1 January 2024 Revised internal ratings based approach for credit risk 1 January 2024 Revised operational risk framework 1 January 2024 Leverage ratio - revised exposure definition 1 January 2024

+Regulatory reform Proposed revised implementation date Minimum capital requirements for market risk 1 January 2024 Revised credit valuation adjustment framework 1 January 2024 Output floor 1 January 2024: 55% 1 January 2025: 60% 1 January 2026: 65% 1 January 2027: 70% 1 January 2028: 72.5%

-- However, ultimately, amendments to the Regulations are promulgated by the Minister of Finance in terms of section 90 of the Banks Act, 1990, for implementation, only when the National Treasury and the Minister of Finance, as a minimum- - 2.2.1 have concluded their own respective processes related to, for example, consideration of any relevant proposed amendments to legislation; and
+- However, ultimately, amendments to the Regulations relating to Banks are promulgated by the Minister of Finance in terms of section 90 of the Banks Act, 1990, for implementation, only when the National Treasury and the Minister of Finance, as a minimum- - 2.2.1 have concluded their own respective processes related to, for example, consideration of any relevant proposed amendments to legislation; and - 2.2.2 are satisfied that a sufficiently robust consultation process has been followed in respect of the said proposed amendments to legislation. - As such, should any of the aforementioned proposed implementation dates need to be revised due to, for example, the nature and extent of comments received and/or the PA's ongoing engagements with all relevant interested persons, including the National Treasury and the Minister of Finance, the PA will accordingly communicate the said revised proposed implementation dates. - Where applicable, parallel runs will commence at least three months prior to the relevant proposed implementation date, the relevant details of which will also be communicated by the PA in due course.